Daniel-VDM/Intro-CS-projects/Program_Structure_and_Interpretation/README.md

 # Structure and Interpretation of Computer Programs Projects From UC Berkeley

-All projects are done in Fall 2017
+All projects were done in Fall 2017
 -------------

 *These projects were part of UC Berkeley's CS61A course.*